Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Australia’s inflation and rate cycle is lagging behind those of other major economies, particularly the US.

-The US Federal Reserve lifted its cash rate higher in a shorter time span — and is expected to start easing much sooner (i.e., June).
+The US Federal Reserve lifted its cash rate higher in a shorter time span — and after some shaky unemployment data emerged, started easing sooner.

 Important!

-However, as The Wall Street Journal reported, the personal consumption expenditures (PCE) price index is the Fed’s favoured inflation gauge.
+The personal consumption expenditures (PCE) price index - the Fed’s favoured inflation gauge - is down to 2.1%.

 What Is The Australian Government's Forecast?